What is the average salary in Honolulu, HI?

 Pharmacist

-Pharmacists fill prescriptions and advise patients.
-They work in pharmacies and hospitals.
-They ensure patients receive the right medications and understand how to use them.
+Pharmacists in Honolulu fill prescriptions and advise patients.
+They work in pharmacies like CVS and Walgreens.
+They ensure patients understand their medications and how to take them.

 Find Pharmacist jobs in Honolulu, HI